Feb 27, 2020

-While we abhor violence against anyone and work every day with people who have been victimised by those they love and trust we also recognise that there may be a silver lining in this particular incident in that if we can get more people working, in whatever small way they can, towards eliminating gender-based violence, anger, hatred and even ‘locker room talk’ from our society, then all is not is lost.
+While we abhor violence against anyone and work every day with people who have been victimized by those they love and trust we also recognize that there may be a silver lining in this particular incident in that if we can get more people working, in whatever small way they can, towards eliminating gender-based violence, anger, hatred, and even ‘locker room talk’ from our society, then all is not is lost.

 It is okay to feel the outrage.
 We simply implore you to put that energy to good use.

 Copyright @ 2021 Cayman Islands Crisis Centre, All rights reserved.